 In our work over the last decade, one thing has become clear: creating space for quality reflection and deeper connection is not just a leadership exercise - it’s a strategic imperative for achieving sustainable growth and working through the complex challenges we face on a daily basis.
 These practices help us to make better decisions, enable more effective collaboration and avoid costly reactive cycles that often drain time and resources.

 While this insight isn’t groundbreaking—far from it—that’s precisely why it matters.
 By slowing down, listening deeply, and learning from our experiences, we can access the power of how we lead and collaborate.
-87% of respondents in our 10 Years of Impact survey reported that adopting these practices led to increased connection, understanding, and collaboration across functions or regions.
+64% of respondents in our 10 Years of Impact survey reported that adopting these practices led to significantly increased connection, understanding, and collaboration across functions or regions.
 This, in turn, resulted in more effective strategy launches, better handling of key challenges, and a more thoughtful approach to navigating unforeseen disruptions such as the COVID-19 pandemic.
 The benefit was clear.

 Over the past decade, we’ve observed that organisations that embed reflective and relational practices into their leadership development and daily rhythms are better equipped to work through their challenges.
 75% of respondents reported that this work significantly improved their capacity to lead through continuous change.
 These practices aren’t about finding the right answers—they’re about creating conditions for us to think and relate differently to one another and the issues we face.
 They encourage us to engage with doubt and dilemma rather than attempting to eliminate them—because, quite simply, we can’t.